 What should you do if you receive a “cease and desist” letter?

-Here is Attorney Steve’s essential TO FIVE response checklist:
+Here are Attorney Steve® essential BIG FIVE response tips:

-1. Don’t panic (“this too shall pass” and we will help you figure it out)
+1. Don't panic (“this too shall pass,” and we will help you figure it out).
+Call us to discuss.

 Should I just ignore the Notice of Copyright Infringement?